kwoktung/markdown-resume-generator/README.md

 ## Features

 - **Markdown Editor**: Write your resume in Markdown with real-time preview
+- **🤖 AI Resume Assistant**: Get intelligent help with writing and improving your resume (for logged-in users)
+  - Context-aware suggestions based on your resume content
+  - Quick actions for common tasks (improve summary, enhance experience, add metrics)
+  - Direct text insertion into your resume
+  - Powered by Cloudflare AI Workers
 - **Authentication**: Secure user authentication with NextAuth.js
 - **Document Management**: Create, edit, and manage multiple resume documents
 - **PDF Export**: Convert your markdown resume to PDF format